 Type about: config in the address bar and press enter.
 Promise to be good guys παιδιά

-The settings of the browser will display the parameter titled: network.IDN_show_punycode
+The browser settings will display the parameter: network.IDN_show_punycode

 Double-click or right-click and select Change to change the value from false to true.